 - A lack of boundaries between the child and the birth parents

-- Being exhausted already from a rigorous adoption process and preparation for the child to arrive
+- Exhaustion from a rigorous adoption process and preparation for the child to arrive

-Studies have shown that these unique sets of factors faced by adoptive parents make it as likely for adoptive mothers to develop post-adoption depression as birth mothers are to develop postpartum depression.
+The factors faced by adoptive parents make it as likely for adoptive mothers to develop post-adoption depression as birth mothers are to develop PPD.

 Diagnosing Postpartum Depression in Adoptive Parents

-Many doctors will look at these symptoms and use a depression screening questionnaire to ensure it truly is depression.
-This way, you’re able to receive treatment immediately, instead of waiting until things worsen.
+Many doctors will look at these symptoms and use a depression screening questionnaire.
+This method ensures you can receive treatment immediately instead of waiting until things worsen.

-Remember that you don’t need to suffer in silence.
-Seeking medical attention whether it’s from a physician or a mental health professional is imperative for your personal health and the health of your child.
+You do not need to suffer in silence.
+Seeking help from a physician or mental health professional is imperative for your personal health and the health of your child.

 Treatment for Postpartum Depression in Adoptive Parents

-Additional treatments may include counseling, support groups or online forums which can help you to connect with other adoptive parents going through similar experiences.
-Be sure to work with your doctor and mental health care provider to develop a long-term post-adoption depression treatment plan.
+Additional treatments may include counseling, support groups, or online forums.
+These options help you to connect with other adoptive parents going through similar experiences.
+Work with your doctor and mental health care provider to develop a long-term post-adoption depression treatment plan.

 Self-Help for Postpartum Depression in Adoptive Parents

 Another way to treat post-adoption depression is to develop a set of self-help tools.
-These may include a combination of exercise, healthy eating, relaxation, spending time alone, socializing as well as meditation and yoga.
+These practices may include exercise, healthy eating, relaxation, taking time for yourself, socializing, meditation, and yoga.

-Remember that being an adoptive parent is challenging and that you are not alone in facing these struggles.
-By putting your own health first you can ensure that you are receiving appropriate treatment for your post-adoption depression symptoms.
+Being an adoptive parent is challenging.
+You are not alone in your struggles.
+As you put your health first, ensure that you receive appropriate treatment for your post-adoption depression symptoms.